pypa/pipenv/README.rst

        Install a local setup.py into your virtual environment/Pipfile:
        $ pipenv install -e .

+       Use a lower-level pip command to get info about a package:
+       $ pipenv run pip show requests

     Commands:
       check      Checks for security vulnerabilities and...
       graph      Displays currently–installed dependency graph...